-Category (and sub- category) Description of land and buildings Current Use Condition Area of cultural significance (Park) Dams #13 and #6 which are permanent water bodies.
+Category (and sub- category) Description of land and buildings Current Use Condition The remaining land is open pasture with some significant trees and is in generally good condition.
+Area of cultural significance (Park) Dams #13 and #6 which are permanent water bodies.
 Grazing.
 Cultural heritage conservation.
 Dams #13 and #6 and surrounds are in good condition.
 Few weeds exist within the water body.
 The remaining land is open pasture with some significant trees and is in generally good condition.
-Keyline Park L Area of cultural significance (Park) Dam #7 which is a permanent water body.
+Keyline Park Area of cultural significance (Park) Dam #7 which is a permanent water body.
 Grazing.
 Cultural heritage conservation.
 The remaining land is open pasture with some significant trees and is in generally good condition.
-Charley Park r Area of cultural significance (Park) Dams #8 which is a permanent water body.
+Charley Park Area of cultural significance (Park) Dams #8 which is a permanent water body.
 Grazing.
 Cultural heritage conservation.
 The remaining land is open pasture with some significant trees and is in generally good condition.
-Lot 1 - DP 786671 an d Lot 17 DP 788232 Pe el Park Sportsground, Park and Natural area - watercourse Playground 2 x synthetic cricket wickets and fields.
-Canteen/facilities building Dirt BMX track Walking track Sportsground.
+Peel Park (Lot 1 - DP 786671 and Lot 17 DP 788232) Sportsground, Park and Natural area - watercourse Playground 2 x synthetic cricket wickets and fields.
+Canteen/facilities building Dirt BMX track Walking track and minor walking paths along the creek.
+33kV power line and easement.
+Sportsground.
 Dog off leash area.
 Passive recreation.
 The playground is in good condition.
 The sporting fields are in average condition as the slope of the fields is more than desirable.
 The synthetic cricket wickets are in good condition.
 The canteen/facilities building is well constructed and maintained and is in good condition.
-The bmx track is in poor condition with some moderate erosion, flattened 'jumps' and no other facilities.
-The walking track is constructed of decomposed granite and is in fair condition.
-Pocket parks (3) on Grose Vale Road Area of cultural significance (Park) Farmland Grazing.
-The land is open pasture with some significant trees and is in generally good condition.
+Kiosk requires upgrading to current health standards.
+The BMX track is in poor condition with some moderate erosion, flattened 'jumps' and no other facilities.
+The walking track is constructed of decomposed granite and is in poor condition.
+Pocket parks (4) on Grose Vale Road and adjacent neighbouring property Area of cultural significance (Park) Farmland Grazing.
+The land is open pasture with some significant trees and is in generally good

-Category (and sub- category) Description of land and buildings Current Use Condition Lot 274 - DP 1156792 2 (Adjacent Pecks Road d Reserve) General community use Modified drainage line Rain gardens (stormwater treatment) Stormwater detention basin (part) Parkland Drainage Passive recreation The drainage infrastructure is in good condition.
+Category (and sub- category) Description of land and buildings Current Use Condition condition.
+Lot 274 - DP 1156792 2 (Adjacent Pecks Road d Reserve) General community use Modified drainage line Rain gardens (stormwater treatment) Stormwater detention basin (part) Parkland Drainage Passive recreation The drainage infrastructure is in good condition.
 Crushed granite pathways are in good condition.
 Fence separating planting area is in good condition.
 Seats are in good condition.